Coretta Scott King: New England Conservatory of Music and Martin Luther King Jr.

 Coretta transferred out of Antioch when she won a scholarship to the New England Conservatory of Music in Boston.
-It was while studying singing at that school with Marie Sundelius that she met Martin Luther King Jr. after mutual friend Mary Powell gave King her phone number after he asked about girls on the campus.
+It was while studying voice at that school with Marie Sundelius that she met Martin Luther King Jr. after mutual friend Mary Powell gave King her phone number after he asked about girls on the campus.
 Coretta was the only one remaining after Powell named two girls and King proved to not be impressed with the other.

 Scott initially showed little interest in meeting him, even after Powell told her that he had a promising future, but eventually relented and agreed to the meeting.
 King called her on the telephone and when the two met in person, Scott was surprised by how short he was.
 King would tell her that she had all the qualities that he was looking for in a wife, which Scott dismissed since the two had only just met.
 She told him "I don't see how you can say that.
 You don't even know me."
 But King was assured and asked to see her again.
 She readily accepted his invitation to a weekend party.

 She continued to see him regularly in the early months of 1952.
 Two weeks after meeting Scott, King wrote to his mother that he had met his wife.
 Their dates usually consisted of political and racial discussions, and in August of that year Coretta met King's parents Martin Luther King Sr. and Alberta Williams King.

-Before meeting Martin, Coretta had been in relationships her entire time in school but never had any she cared to develop.
+Before meeting Martin, Coretta had been in relationships her entire time in school, but never had any others she cared to develop.
 Once meeting with her sister Edythe face-to-face, Coretta detailed her feelings for the young aspiring minister and discussed the relationship as well.
 Edythe was able to tell her sister had legitimate feelings for him, and she also became impressed with his overall demeanor.

 Despite envisioning a career for herself in the music industry, Coretta knew that it would not be possible if she were to marry King.
 However, since King possessed many of the qualities she liked in a man, she found herself "becoming more involved with every passing moment."
 When asked by her sister what made King so "appealing" to her she responded, "I suppose it's because Martin reminds me so much of our father."
 At that moment, Scott's sister knew King was "the one".